Seeing bright red blood in stool is no laughing matter, especially when it’s your own poop.

 - Infection in the intestines

-- Polyps or cancer in the colon or small intestine
+- Polyps in the colon or small intestine, or possibly colon cancer

-On the other hand, if your stools contain bright red blood or are maroon in color, then this often means there is an issue in the lower region of the digestive tract such as the colon.
-Examples of possible lower GI problems that cause red or maroon stools include diverticulitis and hemorrhoids.
-(8)
+On the other hand, if your stools appear bright red or maroon in color, then this often means there is an issue in the lower region of the digestive tract, such as the colon.
+Examples of possible lower GI problems that cause red or maroon stools include inflammatory bowel disease, diverticulitis and hemorrhoids.

-Significant stool changes, including blood in stool, typically warrant testing to get to the root cause of the changes.
+Significant stool changes typically warrant testing to get to the root cause of the changes.
+It’s also important to identify the source/location of bleeding.

 - Barium studies